3iiiKuro/3iiiKuro/README.md

 ### 🌐 Beyond the Screen
 When I'm not crafting websites, you can find me:
-- 📸 Exploring nature outside Edmonton, capturing the perfect shot in the stillness beyond city life.
+- 📸 Exploring ubran streets outside Edmonton, capturing the perfect shot in the stillness beyond city life.
 - ☕ Sipping on a delicious dirty chai at one of my favorite local cafes.

 Let’s connect and create something amazing together!